-Our results suggest the presence of a density-dependent S-R relationship for the Tanner crab population in the EBS with cyclical variability around the long-term trend.
-Furthermore, we found evidence of a predator-prey relationship with flathead sole biomass, and environmentally mediated survival driven by sea surface temperature during late spring and early summer, and winter values of the PDO.
+Our results suggest the presence of a density-dependent S-R relationship for the Tanner crab population in the EBS.
+Furthermore, we found evidence of a predator-prey relationship with flathead sole biomass, and potential environmentally mediated survival related to the AO, and PDO.